shreyshrey/OpenAI-API-tinkering/README.md

-This repo houses all my projects built with OpenAI API, ranging from basics to advanced experiments.
+This repo houses all my projects built with OpenAI API, models from HuggingFace or anything new I can find ranging from basics to advanced experiments.
 I hope o showcase engaging, creative examples that highlight both technical skills and creativity.
 Hense the name:
-## OpenAI-API-tinkering
+## Funky-projects

 # Stage 1: Basic
 ### Youtube-project